puntogris/blint-web/docs/help.md

 ### How many businesses can I have?

 At the moment you can only create up to 10 businesses, but this can change in the future so do not worry.

 ### Is my information public?

 No!
 Only you can access the information of your business.

 ### Is there a way to delete my account?

 Yeah!
 If you go to the settings screen you will see the menu option to delete all the data we have stored.
 The app is open source, [here](https://github.com/puntogris/blint/blob/main/app/src/main/java/com/puntogris/blint/feature_store/data/data_source/remote/FirebaseUserApi.kt#L59) is the code that deletes your data.

+If you encounter any issues with this operation you can reach me in the e-mail listed below in the contact section.

 ## I have another question!

 If your question is not solved, we invite you to send us a in-app ticket or reach me by e-mail.

 ### Contact me

 You can reach me at: **puntogrishelp@gmail.com**

 Send me an e-mail and i will be happy to answer you as soon as i can.